cakephp/docs/en/orm/entities.rst

 You may find yourself needing the same logic in multiple entity classes.
 PHP's traits are a great fit for this.
 You can put your application's traits in ``App/Model/Entity``.
-By convention traits in CakePHP are suffixed with ``Trait`` so they are easily discernable from classes or interfaces.
+By convention traits in CakePHP are suffixed with ``Trait`` so they are easily discernible from classes or interfaces.
 Traits are often a good compliment to behaviors, allowing you to provide functionality for the table and entity objects.